shortesttrack/dataprovider-py/README.md

 ## Installation
 This package is available on PyPI as datalab:

-pip install datalab
+pip install st-dataprovider
-## Using in Jupyter
+## Using in Jupyter Notebook
-After datalab installation, enable datalab's frontend in Jupyter by running:

-jupyter nbextension install --py datalab.notebook --sys-prefix See further details Jupyter Kernel and Notebook Extensions.